 The department encourages study-travel opportunities and works to provide opportunities for students especially during our January Term and the summer.
 Students have done summer study in language and culture in Israel, Morocco, Egypt, Jordan, Tunisia, and Yemen.
 Other students have participated in travel study in China, Africa, Western and Eastern Europe, Latin America, India and Iceland.
 In recent years, the department has assisted with travel to conferences in Dubai, Abu Dhabi, Iceland, Serbia and Uganda.

 We offer political science courses in American government, political theory, comparative politics and international relations.
-Some individuals connect a minor in politics with majors in music, interior design, science, various areas of education, accounting, business and many other fields of study.
+Some individuals connect a minor in politics with majors in music, english, science, various areas of education, accounting, international business and many other fields of study.

 One of the department’s primary goals is to prepare students for leadership.
 We put students in situations to develop their analytical, speaking, writing and administrative skills.
 Most classes are highly interactive seminars that demand student engagement.
-Just a few examples include courses in which student teams:
+Student teams have:

 - Batman and American Political Virtue

 - Islamic and Middle East Politics

 - Policy analysts

 - Human Rights Advocate

 - International development officers